tomakita/RetroCheck/example/README.md

 public Node(
 	String name, // The name of the node -- used for visualization.
 Required.
 	Class<T> entitySchema, // The type of the node.
 Required.
-	Function<T, T> refinement, // A lambda that defines a transformation on the value generated (by the Generator passed in, below) for this node.
+	Function<T, T> refinement, // A lambda that defines a transformation on the value
+	// generated (by the Generator passed in, below) for this node.
 Optional -- defaults to the identity function.
 	Generator generator, // A Generator that generates values for the type of this node.
 Required.
 	String dataLoaderName, // The name of the DataLoader that should load this node into the system under test.
-Required. boolean isEntryPoint, // Is this node the entry point of the system under test?
+Required. boolean isEntryPoint, // Is this node one of the entry points of the system under test?
 Optional -- defaults to false.
-	Probability probability, // The probability with which this node should be included in our data model.
-Optional -- defaults to Probability.ALWAYS a/k/a new Probability(100), so the node will be included with 100% probability. boolean isTransient) // Does this node need to be deleted at the end of each test run?
-Optional -- defaults to false.
+	Probability probability, // The probability with which this node should be included
+	// in our data model.
+Optional -- defaults to Probability.ALWAYS a/k/a new Probability(100), so the node
+	// will be included with 100% probability. boolean isTransient) // Can we skip deletion of this node's entity at the end of each test run?
+	// Optional -- defaults to false.
 ```

 ### Edges